MorrisonCole/google-music-helper/README.md

 Google Music Helper
 ===================

-A simple collection of scripts to help manage your All Access library.
+A simple application to help manage your All Access library.

 There are some serious shortcomings since: